About Us

 My Story- Jane

 I am a member of the Kennel Club Accreditation Scheme and qualified with the PDTI (Pet Dog Training Instructors) at Intermediate Level with a Merit.
-All three of my dogs are also registered Pets as Therapy Dogs.

 Instructors

-Jane Stacey: My name is Jane Stacey, ADPTI, and I have had dogs all of my life.
+Jane Stacey: My name is Jane Stacey, APDTI, and I have had dogs all of my life.
 I started to train my first Border Collie dog, Flip, when I was 10 years old, and as the saying goes, you may have many dogs, but there is always one that is extra special and Flip was the one!

 In 2012 I made the decision that apart from doing obedience dog training I also wanted to do some instructing, having helped various people over the years.
 I started assisting at my local club and also attended two other clubs as I wanted to experience other people’s methods of training, and believe me they do vary from club to club.
 This helped me gage which method might be best suited to individual dogs and owners!